+Fr.
 Raúl Maraví Cabrera, O.Carm.
+General Councilor of Americas

-Born in Lima, Peru on 2nd March 1964.
+Fr.
+Raúl was born in Lima, Peru on 2nd March 1964.
 In his childhood he attended a primary school run by the Capuchin Franciscans Friars, and then he did his secondary education in a Military School.
 After joining the Carmelite Order he made his first profession of vows in 25th January 1992.
 From 1994 to 1997 he was in charge of youth ministry of an important area in the archdioceses of Lima with 21 parishes.
 Fr.
 Raúl was ordained a priest on 13th June 1997 in Lima, Peru.
 He holds a B.A. in Economics at Universidad de San Martín de Porres (Lima) and in Theology at Facultad de Teología Pontificia y Civil de Lima, a M.A. in Semitic Languages at Catholic University of America (Washington) and a S.S.L. in Sacred Scriptures at Pontificio Istituto Biblico (Rome).
 After having finished his studies in Rome, he returned to Lima, to take over his new assignment as President of a prestigious Carmelite school: Colegio Nuestra Señora del Carmen.
 He also worked as a professor of Old Testament and Biblical Hebrew at Facultad de Teología Pontificia y Civil de Lima, and as the director of the Spiritual Retreat Centre of the Carmelites in Peru.
 Fr.
 Raul is currently a member of the General Council of the Carmelite Order representing the Americas, and President of the International Commission of Carmelite Schools and Youth.